jacknycz/nodal/next/NODAL_AI_INTRO.md

 - **AI & Chat Updates (Today)**:
   - **ChatPanel2 — removed node generation**: Removed node-generation UI and parsing from `next/src/components/ChatPanel2.tsx` so the chat focuses on conversation and feedback.
 Node generation is handled by the dedicated `AINodeGenerator` and context-menu flows.
-  - **Board-aware chat context**: Chat messages now include the board title/topic and selected/focused node context (from `useBoardStore`) so the assistant can interpret references like "this" or "it" relative to the board and selection.
+  - **Board-aware chat context**: Chat messages now include the board title/topic and selected node context (from `useBoardStore`) so the assistant can interpret references like "this" or "it" relative to the board and selection.
   - **Unedited assistant responses**: We removed client-side sanitization/rewriting of assistant text—responses are shown raw from the AI unless explicitly prefixed with the hidden context wrapper.
   - **Streaming fix**: Fixed streaming handling in `next/src/features/ai/useUnifiedAI2.ts` and `next/src/features/ai/aiService.ts` to avoid duplicated output when providers emit full accumulated content per chunk; deltas are appended and full-content chunks replace the assistant message.
   - **System prompt relaxed**: The AI system prompt was simplified to provide minimal app grounding (nodes/edges/board context) and no editorial length/format restrictions.